yonrasgg/TechNomadiX/_posts/2024-07-02-participatory-leadership-agile-teams.md

 *[Reference: Coaching in Agile Leadership](https://www.scrumalliance.org/agile-coaching#:~:text=Agile%20coaching%20instills%20a%20mindset,improvement%2C%20and%20implement%20changes%20iteratively.)*

-## Section 3: Agile Leadership and Team Empowerment
+## Agile Leadership and Team Empowerment

 **Agile leadership** goes hand-in-hand with participatory leadership.
 Leaders in agile environments must be facilitators rather than dictators, focusing on both the **business goals** and the **team’s needs**.
 The transition from a traditional administrative role to an agile leader involves embracing **continuous improvement** and creating functional teams that thrive.